iterative/ldb/documentation/Command-summary.md

 2. Set the `LDB_DIR` environment variable to any absolute or relative path.

 If both ways of configuration are present, the environment variable takes precedence.
-If no method of configuration succeeds, all LDB commands will fail, except for `INIT` which requires a path as an argument, and `STAGE` when used in QuickStart (see below).
+If no method of configuration succeeds, all LDB commands will fail, except for `INIT` which does not require an existing installation, and `STAGE` when used in QuickStart (see below).

 # INIT \<directory\>